 What the Shutdown Notice Actually Said

 The message Peptide Sciences posted was short — just two sentences.
 They described the closure as a voluntary decision and thanked customers for their support.
-That was it.
 No forwarding address, no refund process, no timeline, no explanation for why.

 For a company that had been operating for over a decade and was reportedly generating around $7.4 million in monthly sales as recently as December 2025, the abruptness of the exit shocked a lot of people.
 Customers who had pending orders, store credit, or outstanding questions got no response.
-If you have an unfulfilled order, your best option at this point is to contact your bank or credit card provider to initiate a chargeback — don’t wait for a response from Peptide Sciences.
+If you have an unfulfilled order, your best option is to contact your bank or credit card provider immediately to initiate a chargeback.
+Do not wait for a response from Peptide Sciences.

 Why "Voluntary" Is the Most Important Word in Their Statement